The Big Boss: Background and conception

 The four years following the cancellation of The Green Hornet were difficult and frustrating for Bruce Lee.
 In 1970, he was incapacitated for several months after damaging a sacral nerve in his lower back while weightlifting.
-Money became tight as roles in Hollywood proved hard to come by, and wife Linda had to work evenings at an answering service to help pay the bills.
-Bruce was still keen to develop film and TV projects in Hollywood, but Warner Bros. was reluctant to accept a TV script project he had developed (the plotline of which was similar to, but not the same as, Kung Fu), and production on The Silent Flute had to be suspended indefinitely after a three-week trip to India with James Coburn and Stirling Silliphant to scout locations for the movie proved unproductive.
-In light of these recent events, Coburn suggested to Bruce that he try his luck in Hong Kong's growing film industry.
+Money became tight as the star struggled to find other roles, and his wife Linda had to work evenings at an answering service to make ends meet.
+Bruce tried his hand at writing and producing, but Warner Bros. was reluctant to accept a TV script project he had developed, Kung Fu), and production on The Silent Flute had to be suspended indefinitely after a three-week trip to India with James Coburn and Stirling Silliphant to scout locations for the movie proved unproductive.
+Bruce finally took Coburn's advice to explore the possibility of restarting his career in the growing Hong Kong film industry.

-In spring 1970, Bruce paid a visit to Hong Kong with his young son Brandon.
+In spring 1970, Bruce made his first visit to Hong Kong in several years accompanied by his young son Brandon.
 Unbeknownst to Bruce, he had become famous there due to reruns of The Green Hornet on TV, and the enthusiastic reception he received took him by surprise.
 He was invited to appear on popular HKTVB chat show Enjoy Yourself Tonight, where he was interviewed and gave a board-breaking demonstration.

 Encouraged by the interest in Hong Kong, Bruce asked his childhood friend Unicorn Chan to pass on his CV to Shaw Brothers, Hong Kong's largest film production company.
 They offered Bruce a long-term contract but only US$2,000 per film, which Bruce declined.
 Another offer appeared unexpectedly from Raymond Chow, a film producer who had in 1970 left Shaw Brothers to form a new company, Golden Harvest.
 Chow, aware of the rejected offer from Shaw Brothers, had been impressed by Bruce's interviews on Hong Kong television and radio, and also by his confidence during a long-distance phone call.
 During that phone call, Lee determined the best action movie playing in Hong Kong and assured Chow that he could do much better.

 In June 1971, Chow sent one of his producers, Liu Liang-Hua (the wife of director Lo Wei) to Los Angeles to meet and negotiate with Bruce, who signed a contract to make two films for Golden Harvest for US$15,000 ($10,000 for The Big Boss and $5,000 on completion of a second film tentatively titled King of Chinese Boxers and which became Fist of Fury).
 This eased the Lees' financial worries and permitted Linda to quit her job.

+Shortly after the contract was signed, rival film companies tried to poach him away from Golden Harvest, including Shaw Brothers, with a new and improved offer.
+A film producer from Taiwan told Bruce to rip up the contract and promised to take care of any lawsuit.
+Bruce, a man of his word, had no intention of considering the offers, although it did give Chow cause for concern.